Mishieck/parawait/docs/home.md

 ## Introduction

-Parawait is a JavaScript library for achieving concurrency and parallelism using all.
+Parawait is a JavaScript library for achieving concurrency and parallelism using promises.

 ## Quick Start